 AI Integration Files

-When you run deciduous init, it generates files that teach your AI assistant how to use the decision graph.
+When you run deciduous init, it generates files that teach Claude Code how to use the decision graph.
 These files are the secret sauce that makes the workflow loop automatic.

 The Problem They Solve

 AI assistants don't have persistent memory across sessions.
-When a session ends or context compacts, they forget:
+When a session ends or context compacts, Claude forgets:

 - What decisions were made and why